 The lining can add more bulk, so most packable jackets are unlined.
 The packable jackets of the past have a reputation for feeling clammy against the skin but, thanks to recent developments in fabric technology, it is possible to create a jacket that is warm, waterproof and packable.
 For example, the Gore Wear C5 Gore-Tex SHAKEDRY 1985 Insulated Jacket has Polartec® Alpha® fabric which traps body heat and keeps rain out whilst allowing moisture to escape.

 If you just want to use your jacket to keep you dry as you nip to the shops, breathability isn't so important.
-However, if you're riding hard or over longer distances, the level of breathability of a jacket will have a significant effect on your comfort.
+However, if you're wearing the jacket over work clothes and don't want to arrive feeling sweaty, or you're riding hard or over longer distances, the level of breathability of a jacket will have a significant effect on your comfort.

 Waterproof jackets for mountain bikers